publicschoolspublicknowledge/publicschoolspublicknowledge.github.io/_posts/2020-06-20-The-Role-of-Social-Foundations-in-Preparing.md

 Literature Review

-#### Setting:
-nan

 #### Key Findings:

-• Children of color routinely score lower on reading proficiency exams and are overrepresented in special education. • Cultural knowledge does not automatically translate into culturally relevant teaching; effective teachers of minorities are keenly aware of cultural identities and social class. • High expectations for success, home support and understanding obstacles unique to race are critical to improving outcomes for children of color.
+- Children of color routinely score lower on reading proficiency exams and are overrepresented in special education.
+- Cultural knowledge does not automatically translate into culturally relevant teaching; effective teachers of minorities are keenly aware of cultural identities and social class.
+- High expectations for success, home support and understanding obstacles unique to race are critical to improving outcomes for children of color.

 #### Implications: